sachendra-codes/child-Learning-app/README.md

 # FirstLearn

 An incredible cross platform application for children, helping them to learn numbers, colors name, animals name and many more wonderful features.
-Plesae stay tuned for the future updates.
+Please stay tuned for the future updates.

 ## Installation :arrow_down:
 You can install it in your **Device**  by the link given below:

-GIVE YOUR DOWNLOAD LINK HERE for android as well as iOS .
+GIVE YOUR DOWNLOAD LINK HERE for android as well as iOS

+.

 .